jc-kynesim/hello_drmprime/README.txt

 # To build & test

+# Step 0
+# Right now the ffmpeg you need is untested so add 'untested' after
+# 'main' in /etc/apt/sources.list.d/raspi.list using the editor of your
+# choice - remember that you will need sudo to be able to edit
+sudo vi /etc/apt/sources.list.d/raspi.list

+# Then update & upgrade the current ffmpeg
+sudo apt update
+sudo apt upgrade

-# 1st get libraries:
+# Step 1 - get libraries:

-sudo apt install libavcodec-dev libavformat-dev libavutil-dev libdrm-dev
+sudo apt install libavcodec-dev libavformat-dev libdrm-dev

 # Make